 I really want to see a specific feature added to Azure Files.
 Can you add it?

 The Azure Files team is interested in hearing any and all feedback you have about our service.
 Please vote on feature requests at Azure Files UserVoice!
 We're looking forward to delighting you with many new features.

 What regions are supported for Azure File Sync (preview)?

-Currently, Azure File Sync is available in Australia East, Canada Central, East US, Southeast Asia, UK South, West Europe and West US.
+Currently, Azure File Sync is available in Australia East, Australia Southeast, Canada Central, Canada East, Central US, East Asia, East US, East US2, North Europe, Southeast Asia, UK South, UK West, West Europe and West US.
 Support for more regions will be added as we work toward general availability.
 For more information, see Region availability.

 Can I have domain-joined and non-domain-joined servers in the same sync group?

 Yes.
 A sync group can contain server endpoints that have different Active Directory memberships, even if they are not domain-joined.
 Although this configuration technically works, we do not recommend this as a typical configuration because access control lists (ACLs) that are defined for files and folders on one server might not be able to be enforced by other servers in the sync group.
 For best results, we recommend syncing between servers that are in the same Active Directory forest, between servers that are in different Active Directory forests but which have established trust relationships, or between servers that are not in a domain.
 We recommend that you avoid using a mix of these configurations.

 I created a file directly in my Azure file share by using SMB or in the portal.
 How long does it take for the file to sync to the servers in the sync group?